 For this tutorial, I used the same word — "Hello" — in print and cursive to show you the different stitches that work for hand embroidering letters.
 I used full six-strand embroidery floss to demonstrate the texture and dimension that different stitches give the letters and words.

-Then, like the name suggests, you bring the needle back and pass through the same place as the previous stitch to create a full line.
+Then, as the name suggests, you bring the needle back and pass through at the end of the previous stitch to create a full line.

 Pull the needle through and move forward in the same way until you stitch the whole letter.
 Using shorter stitches around the curves helps keep the letter shape.